Syzygianinfern0/Consular-Appointment-Scraper/README.md

     - `API_KEY`: From your https://checkvisaslots.com.
     - `BOT_TOKEN`: From BotFather in Telegram.
     - `CHAT_ID`: ID of group you want to run it in.
-- Change the location (default Chennai) and checking interval (default).
+- Change the location (default Chennai) and checking interval (default 10 mins).

+Some info on using the bot.
+- Monitoring start immediately - runs once every 10 mins.
+- Does not work in groups than the one you have authorized.
+- `/run` command to manually run a check

 <div align="center">